TheRealFREDP3D/Codebase-Grapher/README.md

 ## Goals & Use Cases

-I want to reduce frustration in certain situations.
-VSCode extension, **CodeGPT**’s knowledge graph visualization showed me how game-changing this tool can be.
-After experiencing it, I don’t want to go back—but the trial was limited to one codebase.
+I want to facilitate working on Python projects in certain situations.

+Since I tried the VSCode extension, **CodeGPT**’s knowledge graph visualization showed me how game-changing and time-saving this tool can be.
+After experiencing it, I don’t want to go back without it.
+The extension trial was limited to only one codebase and as a hobbyist developer, I don't have a budget for subscription tooling.

-I know this is a complex project, far beyond my current level.
-However, I’m eager to learn how it works and challenge myself to see what I can achieve on this journey.
+I know this is a complex task, far beyond my current level.
+However, I’m eager to learn how it works under the hood.

+I am always looking for a good challenge and I am ready to see what I can achieve on this journey.

 Wish me luck!